the-ted/content-guide/article.md

 1. Has a massive collection
 2. Is instantly available

-So you can immediately get to a music source and listen next to the commentary supporting it.
-I've also heard Brian Wilson / Beach Boys, Don Cherry, Circuit des Yeux, and other artists I would have no occasion to try out without this source.
+So you can immediately get to a music source.
+Discovery is really not great - but that's fine because the print sources listed above should periodically point you to new sources.
+For me, these included Brian Wilson / Beach Boys, Don Cherry, Circuit des Yeux, and other artists I would not have heard about or been able to easily find.

 ### Visual art: Status: TBD